robenkleene/design-references/houdini/houdini.md

 - `⇥`: Add a node
 - You can drag out a connection and then click `⇥` to add an object already connected

+## Cameras

+The lock icon in the "Display options" (toolbar to the right of the "3D Scene View") locks the view port to the camera.

 ### Tips